Trumpeter finch: Behaviour

 Trumpeter finches breed from February to June in monogamous pairs.
-The female builds a simple nest made of a loose collection of twigs, plat stems, down and fibres such as animal hair, grass fibres and sometimes feathers.
+The female builds a simple nest made of a loose collection of twigs, plant stems, down and fibres such as animal hair, grass fibres and sometimes feathers.
 It is placed in a shallow depression in the ground, in the shade of a rock, bush or a tussock of grass.
 It may also be situated as high as to 6 m above ground in a pipe or wall.
 The clutch is normally 4–6 eggs.
 They are mainly vegetarian and their diet consists of small seeds, shoots and buds of grasses and low ground-loving plants.
 They will eat some insects as well, mainly grasshoppers.
 Trumpeter finches can be resident, dispersive or nomadic.
 They can occur in pairs or they form flocks of up to 20 individuals; larger flocks can form outside the breeding season, frequently made up of largely juvenile birds, rarely reaching 1,000 birds.
 In then Canary Islands they form mixed flocks with common linnets and Spanish sparrows.
 They will fly quite long distances in the late afternoons and in the evenings to find drinking water.
 The population in Spain is supported by birds dispersing from North Africa joining its population.